← All Articles

 How big do Tuckasegee trout get?

-Most are stocked rainbows, browns, and brook trout in the 9–13 inch range, but holdover fish that survive the summer carry over and put on size.
-Holdovers of 16–18 inches are not unusual on quality delayed-harvest water, and 20-plus-inch fish are caught.
+Most are stocked rainbows, browns, and brook trout in the 10–14 inch range.
+Holdover fish that survive the harvest summer carry over and put on size — 16–18 inch holdovers are not unusual on quality delayed-harvest water, and 20-plus-inch fish are caught each year, particularly in the deeper runs and tributary mouths.

 Can you keep trout on the Tuckasegee delayed-harvest water?

 Not during the delayed-harvest season (October 1 – May 31), which is strictly catch-and-release, single-hook artificial-only — no bait and no harvest.
-Harvest is allowed June through September.
-Always verify the current boundaries and rules with the North Carolina Wildlife Resources Commission.
+Harvest is allowed June through September once general regulations take over.
+Always verify the current boundaries and rules with the North Carolina Wildlife Resources Commission before fishing.

 Both, depending on Duke Energy's generation.
-At low flow (200–400 cfs) much of the river is wadeable; at moderate generation (400–1,200 cfs) it's prime drift-boat float water; at high generation it's a boat-only, heavy-gear day.
+At low flow (200–400 cfs) much of the river is wadeable and sight-fishing is possible; at moderate generation (400–1,200 cfs) it's prime drift-boat float water; at high generation (1,200+ cfs) it's a boat-only, heavy-gear day.
+Bowman runs guided trips as drift-boat floats because floating reaches far more productive water than wading allows.
 Guides check the generation forecast the night before and adjust the plan.

 Float the Tuck with a guide